Women's Job Satisfaction

 A very much old school workforce.
 Little recognition.
 Managers get irritated by changes in schedule due to sick kids.

 Crowdsourced Employer Benefits

 How do women feel about working at Duke Energy Corporation?
 0% think they are treated fairly and equally to men.
 33% would recommend Duke Energy Corporation to other women, and women have a job satisfaction rating of 3.3 out of 5.
 What are the benefits at Duke Energy Corporation?
-Duke Energy Corporation offers healthcare, flextime, 401-k matching.
+Duke Energy Corporation offers 6 weeks of paid maternity leave, healthcare, flextime, 401-k matching.
 These benefits are based on tips anonymously submitted by Duke Energy Corporation employees.

 https://fairygodboss.com/company-overview/duke-energy-corporation3.3 stars, based on 3 reviews Company Website